leenslf/Nav2-DockerContainer/README.md

 ## Running Gazebo
 - Follow the README.md at /arUco_tags
-- launch Gazebo and add the markers.
+- Launch Gazebo and add the markers.